 New pathways for the growth of humanity in cities we are building all over the earth for the next few thousand years are here today, waiting for continuous improvements.
 Long waterfront parks will expand urban resilience as each reaches to extend its pleasures in an unfragmented, linked urban park system from the hills of the wilderness into the valleys of every neighborhood.
 All the massive structures constructed by our forebearers for public education and health await reinvestment and re-invention as centers for learning.
 We can make them all cleaner, brighter, and more beautiful than ever before.
-For access to these exciting new resources, we will move with confidence onto the swift, super-clean, and revitalized mass-transit system.
-Every crisis tells us just one thing, we have more work to do.
+We will move with confidence onto the swift, super-clean, and revitalized mass-transit system for access to these exciting new resources.
+Every crisis tells us just one thing.
+We have more work to do.

-Geopolitical challenges such as a pandemic or the multiple impacts of climate change instruct the genius of humanity to bring about systemic change and to resist and reverse “them not us” policies and strategies.
-These are tests for leadership without national borders, that rage against the intolerant behaviors most likely to kill or hurt anyone at any time.
-Again, anyone at anytime.
+Geopolitical challenges such as a pandemic or the multiple impacts of climate change instruct humanity’s genius to bring about systemic change and resist and reverse “them not us” policies and strategies.
+These are tests for leadership without national borders that rage against the intolerant behaviors most likely to kill or hurt anyone at any time.
+Again, anyone at any time.

 Recognize human vulnerability as a powerful strength.
 It instructs societies on how to share a threat or resolve an issue.
 The logic that prevention comes at the cost of an ounce must also resist demands for buying pounds of warehouses to manage death.
 Science offers useful and lasting solutions to problems that often require decades of complex analysis.
-In the stirrings for a more robust form of global leadership, the nationalized political rush to cures and deficient reaction to climate change will cause death, and in the process, weaken the direction and leadership of science.
+In the stirrings for a more robust form of global leadership, the nationalized political rush to cures and deficient reaction to climate change will cause death.
+In the process, it weakens the direction and leadership of science.

 Finally, science belongs to us all.
 Darwin was a scientist without professional degrees; he was curious.
 That is all anyone needs.
 Significant global challenges, such as climate change and pandemics, are vast and complicated.
 What can one person or a small group of friends do?
 Here is a brief example.

 Scientists will show you how inside of the big problems, there are hundreds of other smaller ones trying to get out.
 Those are the ones to work on, dig into, maybe even solve.
-The accelerated rate of species extinction puts human life in peril by our hand in hundreds of ways that can be reversed.
+The accelerated rate of species extinction puts all human life in peril.
+There are hundreds of ways it reversed by paying attention by the human hand at “wild urban interface.”
 The growth of citizen science through internet partnerships is the counterbalance.
-Sharing observations can connect our personal experience with the reality of all Earth’s life forms.
+Sharing observations can connect our personal experiences with the reality of all Earth’s life forms.
 Think of something in nature that you enjoy, and it can be anything, a particular kind of tree, or bees and butterflies, ferns, and orchids.
-There are billions of life form interdependencies between you, the future of your children, and the community that is not understood and need ordinary people to discover document, and recover the forgotten.
+There are billions of life form interdependencies between you, your children’s future, and the community that is not understood and need ordinary people to discover, document, and recover the forgotten.
 To get started, have a look at these great ideas: